codingPhuc/Learning_Programming_vault/git learning valut/git command.md

 - clone repository into a new directory
 - `git version`
 - check the version of git
+- `git diff`
+- the command to see the different to in file in git
+- `git restore <filename>`
+- git restore you can restore previous version of a file
+- `git mv "<filename change >"`
+- this is to change the file name of git
+- `git log`
+- this is to change the log of the commit you can also add in `--oneline` to make it look more complax
+- `git log -`
+- is to see the change in the commit
 # intermediate command
 - git config --global user.name "coding phuc"
 - git config --global user.email "phucnguyenhoang3839@gmail.com"